 These rainbow donuts are one of the easiest rainbow foods you can make!
 Basic donuts with vanilla frosting get a rainbow upgrade that makes them so much more fun than regular donuts!
 These colorful donuts are perfect for a rainbow party, unicorn party, or St. Patrick’s Day!

 With St. Patrick’s Day right around the corner, I’m seeing rainbows pop up all over the place.
-I’ve known that I wanted to try my hand at rainbow foods for a while now and knew this would be the perfect time for it.
-While my son was hanging out with grandma all day, I decided to surprise him and make an entire rainbow full of his favorite food – donuts with sprinkles on top.
-He’s such a picky eater and donuts are one of the few things he’ll actually eat.
-I’m planning to make these again on St. Patrick’s Day at the end of this leprechaun hunt scavenger hunt!
+I’ve known that I wanted to try my hand at rainbow foods for a while now and knew this would be the perfect time for it and not just because I just threw a Rainbow Butterfly Unicorn Kitty party!

 How to Make Rainbow Donuts